EasyEngine/docs/handbook/admin-tools.md

 ee mailhog enable example.com
 ```

 Then open `example.com/ee-admin/mailhog` in browser.
+Also please remember to disable mailhog after it's need is over or your site will not be able to send emails.

+Please note mailhog should only be enabled only on development sites and not on production.